jonkingseestheworld/jonkingseestheworld/README.md

 Hi 👋
 ---

 Johnny here.
-I am a research and data scientist, with a keen interest in addressing and solving real-life questions using R/Python programming and statistical analysis techniques.
+I am a research and data scientist, with a keen interest in addressing real-life problems using programming and statistical analysis techniques.

-I enjoy doing things that require creativity and problem solving.
+I enjoy doing things that require creative thinking and problem solving.

 Gallery